vasilpetrov/lpvs/README.md

 ## Module Description

 Module create directory in /opt/ and ships lpvs.pl, then installs the perl packages needed for the proper operation.
-Also it creates a crontab for scheduled runs.
+Also it creates a crontab for scheduled runs and custom facter facts for mcollective polls which count vulnerabilities and mark the system as vulnerable!

 lpvs.pl and lpvs-scanner.pl used from:
 https://github.com/lwindolf/lpvs